nzakas/understandinges6/manuscript/03-Objects.md

 };
 ```

-This shorthand syntax creates a method on the `person` object just as the previous example did.
+This shorthand syntax, also called *concise method* syntax, creates a method on the `person` object just as the previous example did.
 There is no difference aside from saving you some keystrokes, so `sayName()` is assigned an anonymous function expression and has all of the same characteristics as the function defined in the previous example.

 I> The `name` property of a method created using this shorthand is the name used before the parentheses.
 In the previous example, the `name` property for `person.sayName()` is `"sayName"`.